OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 </BODY></HTML>
 ```

-(This is how Grey Magic hacked Hotmail and Yahoo\!.)
+(This is how Grey Magic hacked Hotmail and Yahoo!)

 ### Assuming you can only fit in a few characters and it filters against `.js`